pree-dew/go-otel-cookbook/README.md

   ![otel-push-via-agent-otel-agent](images/otel-push-via-agent-otel-agent.png)

-- Use when you want to:
-  - Use OTel native exporter agent and do not want to maintain another agent config.

-- Do not use when:
-  - You have another agent in place and do not want to phase it out.

 - Pros:
+  - This setup can use OTel native exporter agent.
   - No need to maintain another agent - directly use the OTel agent based flow by leveraging the `exporter` section.

 - Cons: